-USAID Offices and Bureaus: The following bureaus and offices at the USAID are among those that have offered assignments in the past to Jefferson Science Fellows or who have expressed interest in hosting future Jefferson Science Fellows.
+USAID Bureaus: The following bureaus at USAID are among those that have offered assignments in the past to Jefferson Science Fellows or who have expressed interest in hosting future Jefferson Science Fellows.
 Note that not all offices are always able to host a fellow every year and new offices participate in the program for the first time every cycle.

 Bureau for Africa

 Bureau for Europe and Eurasia (E&E)

 Bureau for Global Health